 New onset of psoriasis (including pustular psoriasis) and worsening of pre-existing psoriasis have been reported during the use of teriflunomide.
 Treatment withdrawal and initiation of an accelerated elimination procedure may be considered taking into account patient’s disease and medical history.

+Skin ulcers and impaired wound healing may potentially occur in patients during therapy with AUBAGIO.
+If AUBAGIO-associated skin ulcer is suspected, if skin ulcers persist despite appropriate therapy, or if there is a high risk for impaired wound healing after surgery, consider AUBAGIO discontinuation and an accelerated drug elimination procedure.
+The decision to resume AUBAGIO should be based on clinical judgment of adequate wound healing.

 Peripheral neuropathy